Yolo1105/File-Sharing-System/README.md

 - **Broadcasting Notifications**
   When a user logs in or performs any file operation, all connected clients receive a real-time notification so every client’s file listing stays up to date without polling.

+## Instructions
+Run MainServer.java in root directory first, then run network/Client.java, can run multiple to test broadcast

 ## Configuration
 **resources/config.properties**:
 ```properties